metasyn/mcx-comparison/README.md

 ## Example

 You can use the two text files in the test folder to see what a clean result & result with errors looks like.
+There is a file called comparison_results.txt which will show you what the outputs of the command will look like.